 In April 2013, the Department for Education, Health and Culture, Media and Sport announced new funding to support the delivery of PE and school sport.
 Funding is allocated to all state-maintained secondary, primary, middle and special schools (including non-maintained special schools) and academies.
-Each school will receive £8000 plus an extra £5 per pupil.
+Each school will received £8000 plus an extra £5 per pupil.
 The Government are spending over £450 million on improving physical education (PE) and sport in the primary schools over 3 academic years: 2013 to 2014, 2014 to 2015 and 2015 to 2016.
-An election pledge of the Conservatives was to continue this funding until 2020, if re-elected (see BBC news report).
-The money will be spent on improving the quality of sport and PE for all of their children.
+Spending was continued under the Conservative government and has been doubled for 2017-18 (see below).

-For the year 2016/17, at the Autumn census, St. Mark’s Primary School had 418 pupils on roll, meaning a Sport Premium budget available of £10,090.
-This was been ring fenced for the development of sport and healthy lifestyle choices.
+For the year 2016/17, at the January census, St. Mark’s Primary School had 358 eligible pupils on roll (Y1-6), meaning a Sport Premium budget available of £9,790.
+This was ring fenced for the development of sport and healthy lifestyle choices.

 The main use of our funding has been to continue to provide our children and staff the opportunity to work with our two specialist coaches to help teach and develop new skills within the children in all year groups.
 The activities include clubs, activities and lessons.
 Our staff work alongside our coaches in order to help with professional development and improve confidence in teaching PE.